zzell/ke/readme.md

 that returns same interface.
 Under the hood implementation creates new instance with same fields as Prototype.

-##### Abstract Factory
-Just like Factory Method, AF defines an interface, but instead of single method it has bunch of methods like "CreateCarcass", "CreateEngine", "CreateWheel" of course it has to be implemented in various ways (sportcar, pickup, truck).

-The main point is that end users are not aware of what exact implementation they use.
-Instead, correct concrete factory will be chosen at runtime at the initialization stage.
-The app must select the factory type depending on the configuration or the environment settings.

 #### Structural
 ##### Adapter
+TODO: too fuzzy
-The main point: it transforms object of one type to another.

-Adapter doesn't have any strict form (interface or something).
-And can be implemented in various ways.
+Transforms object of one type to another.
+Adapter doesn't have any strict form (interface or something) and can be implemented in various ways.

-E.g it might be a struct that contains existing and target objects via composition and owerrides target object's methods, after that access to the target performs through that struct.
+- Struct that contains existing and target objects via composition and overrides target object's methods, then access to the target performs through that struct.

-Can be a struct that implements target interface and contains existing. (most popular) Can be a simple function that accepts existing and returns target.
+- Can be a struct that implements target interface and contains existing. (most popular)
+- Can be a simple function that accepts existing and returns target.

 ```go
 // Target provides an interface with which the system should work.